RetroDECK/ES-DE/USERGUIDE-DEV.md

 The second scenario is when an emulator supports passing a directory rather than a file to launch a game.
 Such an example is the PlayStation 3 emulator RPCS3.

-For PS3 games the extension in es_systems.xml is .ps3 so this is what a game directory could look like:
+For PS3 games one supported file extension in es_systems.xml is .ps3 so this is what a game directory could look like:
 ```
 ~/ROMs/ps3/Gran Turismo 5.ps3
 ```